groupserver/gs.content.email.base/docs/api.rst

 Group email
 ~~~~~~~~~~~

-The :class:`gs.content.email.base.GroupEmail` class is a subclass
+The :class:`.GroupEmail` class is a subclass of
-of :class:`SiteEmail` that is used by messages made from within
+:class:`.SiteEmail` that is used by messages made from within the
-the Group context.
+Group context.
 For example:

 .. code-block:: xml